IBEC and IIB sign a Cooperation Agreement

 In his speech Denis Ivanov highlighted the importance of the moment and he stressed that the newest and a modern stage of relationship between IBEC and IIB had started which was aimed at a strategic synergy of the two banks’ activities in all aspects, both operational and logistical.
 He mentioned numerous opportunities which would open up for IBEC and IIB in the mode of mutual support and trustful relations, as between the banks and on part of both banks’ member states.

-After the IIB Council Meeting Denis Ivanov, IBEC Chairman of the Board, and Nikolay Kosov, IIB Chairman of the Board, signed an Agreement on Strategic Co-operation and Partnership.
+After the IIB Council Meeting Denis Ivanov, IBEC Chairman of the Board, and Nikolay Kosov, IIB Chairman of the Board, signed an Agreement on technical cooperation.

 The topic of building up a partnership between IBEC and IIB was in the focus of multiple consultations and networking meetings during the IIB council Meeting when active discussions dwelled on a further active co-operation between the banks as well as on a possible creation of a banking Group preserving both institutions’ legal independence.